Skip to content

 Tips

 • Keep reasons mutually exclusive.
-If “Filled internally” and “Internal transfer” mean the same thing, consolidate to one label — duplicates skew reporting counts.
+If two labels mean the same thing, consolidate to one — duplicates skew reporting counts.

 • Match your workforce-planning taxonomy.
 If your finance team tracks headcount under specific categories, align reason codes to those categories so ATS data and workforce-planning data stay in sync.